-From the fabric-samples/fabcar directory, navigate to the javascript folder.
+From the fabcar directory inside fabric-samples, navigate to the javascript folder.

 cd javascript

 This directory contains sample programs that were developed using the Fabric SDK for Node.js.
 Run the following command to install the application dependencies.
 It will take about a minute to complete: